walliv/ndk-app-minimal/README.md

 platforms are, mainly, RHEL and Ubuntu; experimentally, there is a support for ArchLinux-based distributions.

-The `/sw/` directory contains basic C programs to send/receive data in using the DMA Calypte engine with the provided software stack.
+The `/sw/` directory contains basic C programs to send/receive data using the DMA Calypte engine with the provided software stack.
 The code has been throughly commented to provide detailed knowledge about the intialization as well as about the data transport.
 During the data transport the order of bytes is retained